Astrological symbols: Planets

-The symbols of the planets are usually (but not always) broken down into four common elements by astrologers: A circle denoting spirit, a crescent denoting the mind, a cross denoting practical/physical matter and an arrow denoting action or direction.
-This is not the historical origin of the symbols.
-(The cross, for example, was an attempt to Christianize pagan symbols.)

 Asteroids and other celestial bodies

 Since the 1970s, some astrologers have used asteroids and other celestial bodies in their horoscopes.
 The symbol for the first-recognised centaur, 2060 Chiron, was devised by Al H. Morrison soon after it had been discovered by Charles Kowal, and has become standard amongst astrologers.
 In the late 1990s, German astrologer Robert von Heeren created symbols for other centaurs based on the Chiron model, though only those for 5145 Pholus and 7066 Nessus are included in Unicode, and only that for Pholus in Astrolog.
-The following list by no means exhaustive and confines itself to bodies that are in Unicode or are mentioned by Unicode proposals.
+The following list is by no means exhaustive, but for bodies outside this list, there is often very little to no independent usage beyond the symbols' creators.

 The Hamburg School of Astrology, also called Uranian Astrology, is a sub-variety of western astrology.
 It adds eight fictitious trans-Neptunian planets to the normal ones used by western astrologers:

 Aspects

 In astrology, an aspect is an angle the planets make to each other in the horoscope, also to the ascendant, midheaven, descendant, lower midheaven, and other points of astrological interest.
 The following symbols are used to note aspect: